callstack/reassure/README.md

 #### Environmental variables

-You can use avaialable environmental variables in order to alter your test runner settings.
+You can use available environmental variables in order to alter your test runner settings.

 **`TEST_RUNNER_PATH`**: An alternative path for your test runner.
 Defaults to `'node_modules/.bin/jest'` **`TEST_RUNNER_ARGS`**: Set of arguments fed to the runner.
 Defaults to `'--runInBand --testMatch "<rootDir>/**/*.perf-test.[jt]s?(x)"'`